 Called “the best young talent in the Valley”, Young Sounds of Arizona consists of 40 young jazz musicians, ages 13 to 18.

-Young Sounds of Arizona is an on-going project of American Federation of Musicians Local 586, and led by Music Director Vincent Wedge.
-The work ethic, attitude, discipline and talented performance of these Young Sounds musicians are surely a powerful example and inspiration for both young and old.
+Young Sounds of Arizona is an on-going project of American Federation of Musicians Local 586, and is led by Music Director Andrew Gross.
+The work ethic, attitude, discipline, talent and performance level of these Young Sounds musicians is quite impressive and they serve as powerful examples for the community and music lovers, both young and old.

 Go to The Auditions Page for details about requirements, and to register for an audition.